 - 1 cup shredded or julienned carrots

-- In a medium bowl, add ginger root, garlic, soy sauce, water, brown sugar and hoisin sauce.
+- Place ginger root, garlic, soy sauce, 1 cup water, brown sugar, and hoisin sauce in a medium bowl.
 Stir well to combine.

 - Set your Instant Pot to the saute setting.
 Add olive oil.
-When olive oil is heated, add beef and saute for 2-3 minutes, stirring frequently.
+When olive oil is heated, add beef and saute for 2 to 3 minutes, stirring frequently.